oussemazouch/Crewmeister_java_coding_assessment/README.md

 The exchange rates can be received from [2].
 This is a public service provided by the German central bank.

-As we are using user story format to specify our requirements, here are the user stories to implement:
+Crewmeister is using user story format to specify their requirements, here are the user stories to implement:

 - As a client, I want to get a list of all available currencies
 - As a client, I want to get all EUR-FX exchange rates at all available dates as a collection